Global Microscopes Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

 In November 2023, Ashoka University partnered with Carl Zeiss India (Bangalore) Pvt.
 Ltd. to create a core imaging facility.
-This collaboration enabled Ashoka University to access advanced microscopy technology, contributing to advancements in research and enhancing its capabilities in the global microscopes market.
+This collaboration enabled Ashoka University to access advanced microscopy technology, contributing to advancements in research and enhancing its capabilities in the microscopes market.

 -